Muzietto/react-playground/from-zero-to-vertical/README.md

 ## Activities

+- examine Header.js and see how userProfiles get mapped into Link's

-- add state variable isOpen to SettingsMenu and apply it to menu popup
+- add state variable isOpen to SettingsMenu.js and apply it to menu popup

-- center and adjust Header menu texts/icons
+- center and adjust Header menu texts/icons (act on classes.headerLink)

 - underline current page icon